-(a) Termination of Feasibility Studies initiated after 10 June 2014 (the date of enactment of WRRDA 2014).
+- (1) Termination of Feasibility Studies initiated after 10 June 2014 (the date of enactment of WRRDA 2014).
 Section 1001 WRRDA 2014, as amended (33 U.S.C.
-2282c), provides that, to the extent practicable, a feasibility study will result in a completion of a final feasibility report within three years but provides further that the ASA(CW) may extend the timeframe up to a maximum of ten years.
-Any study not completed within the time frames approved by the ASA(CW) is terminated.
-While the particular study effort is terminated, the underlying study authorization remains.

-(b) Termination of Feasibility Studies initiated prior to 10 June 2014, Watershed Plans or Comprehensive Studies.
+2282c), provides that, to the extent practicable, a feasibility study will result in a completion of a final feasibility report within three years but provides further that the OASA(CW) may extend the timeframe up to a maximum of ten years.
+Any study not completed within the time frames approved by the OASA(CW) is terminated.
+While the study effort is terminated, the underlying study authorization remains. - (2) Termination of Feasibility Studies initiated prior to 10 June 2014, Watershed Plans or Comprehensive Studies.
 A study will be terminated if the study has not received federal appropriations during the last two full fiscal years unless the non-federal sponsor provides contributed funds to complete the study.
-The contributed funds must match a usable capability request.

-(c) If a non-federal sponsor and the district commander agree to pursue a new feasibility study for a study effort that has been, or should have been terminated, the study will compete as a new start or new phase for a GR.

-Phase Status: The proper identification of the phase status of each study is fundamental in the budget process.

-(1) New Start Studies: A New Start study is a study that has never been funded in Investigations or in Investigations MR&T. Each new start study will have its own program code/AMSCO and is categorized as NS.
+The contributed funds must match a usable capability request. - (3) If a non-federal sponsor and the district commander agree to pursue a new feasibility study for a study effort that has been, or should have been terminated, the study will compete as a new start or new phase for a GR. - d.
+Phase Status.
+The proper identification of the phase status of each study is fundamental in the budget process. - (1) New Start Studies.
+A New Start study is a study that has never been funded in Investigations or in Investigations MR&T. Each new start study will have its own program code/AMSCO and is categorized as NS.

-(2) New Phase: A cost-shared study or project is considered to be in a New Phase once it has completed the current (funded) phase and is ready for budgeting in the follow-on phase.
+- (2) New Phase.
+A cost-shared study or project is considered to be in a New Phase once it has completed the current (funded) phase and is ready for budgeting in the follow-on phase.
 This includes a new GR, Beach Renourishment Evaluation Study, and a Spin-off Study.
-If a study is completing one phase and starting a new phase in the BY (e.g., finish Feasibility and start PED), each should be a separate work package with the ending study having a Phase Status of Last Year (LY) and the new phase having a Phase Status of NP.
-After completion of the Feasibility Phase a request for a new economic update (VS) is a new funding decision and should be captured as a NP in PED.
+If a study is completing one phase and starting a new phase in the BY (for example, finish Feasibility and start PED), each should be a separate work package with the ending study having a Phase Status of Last Year (LY) and the new phase having a Phase Status of NP.
+After completion of the Feasibility Phase a request for a new economic update (VS) is a new funding decision and should be captured as a NP in PED. - (3) Continuing (CN).
+A previously funded phase that is neither a New Start, New Phase, Last Year, Previous Last Year, nor a Resumption. - (4) Last Year: A previously funded phase that will complete with the funds requested that is neither a New Start, New Phase, Continuing nor a Resumption. - (5) Previously Last Year (PL).
+A study that has been previously last year funded in the President's Budget or Work Plan.
+State in the beginning of the Justification field if the requested funds will complete or continue the study or PED.